kinsi55/BeatSaberTipsAndTricks/SymlinkPoggers/README.md

 ![Data Folder](folder.jpg)

 3. Create / Save [The Script](linkscript.bat) which links these folders in place of where they should be in the game install.
 For this example, the game is installed in `E:/SteamApps/common/Beat Saber` and the things I want to reuse are in `E:/BS_STUFF`.
-Ideally you probably want to save it alongside the fildes which you are linking.
+Ideally you probably want to save it alongside the folders which you are linking.

 4. Success!